Back to comparisons

 VidNotes vs ScreenApp: Which tool turns your videos into knowledge?

-VidNotes and ScreenApp both transcribe video and generate AI-powered notes, but they come at the problem from different directions.
-ScreenApp is a web-based screen recorder and transcription tool: it captures your screen, webcam, or tab, transcribes the recording, and produces AI summaries.
-It is built for people who want to record and transcribe in one workflow.
-VidNotes is built for people who already have video content and want to extract maximum value from it.
-VidNotes imports from YouTube, TikTok, Instagram, Vimeo, or local files and produces transcripts enriched with AI summaries, flashcards, action items, and an AI chat interface.
-VidNotes works on iOS, web (app.vidnotes.app), and as a Chrome extension, with Android coming soon.
+VidNotes and ScreenApp both transcribe video and generate AI notes, but they come at it from opposite directions.
+ScreenApp is a web-based screen recorder and transcription tool.
+It captures your screen, webcam, or tab, transcribes the recording, and produces AI summaries.
+It's built for people who want to record and transcribe in one workflow.
+VidNotes is built for people who already have video and want to squeeze maximum value from it.
+It imports from YouTube, TikTok, Instagram, Vimeo, or local files and produces transcripts enriched with AI summaries, flashcards, action items, and an AI chat.
+It works on iOS, web (app.vidnotes.app), and as a Chrome extension, with Android on Google Play.
 If you need to record your screen and transcribe, ScreenApp bundles that.
 If you want the deepest AI analysis of existing video content, VidNotes goes further.

 Feature comparison